 Pour the egg mixture back into the saucepan, whisking constantly.

 Cook over medium heat, stirring constantly until the hot mixture is slightly thickened and coats the back of a spoon, about 6 minutes.
-Do not let this mixture boil.
+Do not let the mixture boil.

 Strain through a mesh strainer into a bowl and stir in the vanilla.

 Make the Peanut Butter Sauce

-Combine the peanut butter, whipping cream, light corn syrup, and brown sugar in a saucepan.
-Heat over low heat, stirring, until smooth and the sugar is dissolved and the mixture is smooth.
+Combine the peanut butter, whipping cream, light corn syrup, and brown sugar in a medium saucepan.
+Heat over low heat, stirring until the sugar is dissolved and the mixture is smooth.